My Colors. My Mind. My Life.

 Creating art enables us to share our culture and our identity.
 It can help us better understand our emotions – like a mirror, reflecting back what we have created.

-The Council on Aging – Southern California is offering a variety of no-cost creative art therapy classes across Orange County.
+The Council on Aging – Southern California in partnership with the OC Health Care Agency is offering a variety of no-cost creative art therapy classes across Orange County.
 We want to encourage self-expression, self-discovery, and emotional growth in a non-judgmental atmosphere.

 Through this creative process, we hope that community members can explore emotions, reduce stress and anxiety, improve self-esteem, and build awareness to reduce stigma surrounding overall mental health.